In this article, we discuss methods for adding a topology or a terrain to the CAD model for pedestrian wind comfort simulations.

 The ground extension involves moving the boundaries from the edge of the topology to beyond the extent of the simulated domain.
 The advantage here is similar to the turntable option, fluid is not expected to flow under or out of the topology providing the fluid domain intersects the geometry for every direction in both cartesian terms, but also in compass terms.

 In situations where the boundaries of the initial terrain surface are not ending at the same height for each direction, it is best practice to extend the ground radially to a common reference height, but this is not necessary.

 A question here arises, how do we know when the terrain is extended far enough?
-The answer is that within the SimScale platform, you can simply upload the geometry as it is and place the ROI, and visualize the extent of the simulated region, by activating the “Flow Domain (North)” in the scene tree at the right side of the viewer region.
+The answer is within the SimScale platform itself.
+Simply upload the geometry as it is and place the ROI, and visualize the extent of the simulated region, by activating the “Flow Domain (North)” in the scene tree at the right side of the viewer region.

-The pink cube is the visualization of the virtual wind tunnel for the example of the northerly wind direction.
+The pink box is the visualization of the virtual wind tunnel for the example of the northerly wind direction.
 The green cylinder around it highlights the minimum extent of the terrain.